trixi-framework/Trixi.jl/docs/src/development.md

 ### Infiltrator
 The Infiltrator package provides fast, interactive breakpoints using the ```@infiltrate``` command, which drops the user into a local REPL session.
-From there, it is possible to access local variables, see the call stack and execute statements.
+From there, it is possible to access local variables, see the call stack, and execute statements.

 The package can be installed in the Julia REPL by executing
 ```julia-repl